Glowforge Accessories, Add ons, and Modifications

 4″ Booster Fan (100CFM) – $18

 If there is anything I’d recommend spending your Glowforge referral gift card money on – it’s spare parts.
 The lenses and mirrors are considered expendable parts so there is a chance they will break or need replacing.
 However, some parts aren’t directly available for pre-purchase.
-Below you will see some files and parts you can purchase to fix other Glowforge issues.
+Below you will see some files and parts you can purchase to fix common Glowforge issues.

 Dito Milian from the Glowforge User’s Group has generously offered up one of these two free 3D printing files to allow you to create temporary camp wheels for the carriage head should yours break.
 Consider donating to the creators if you find these helpful.
 Here are the links for each.